BrendanT2248/Week-16-Homework-Penetration-Testing-1/README.md

 ## Step 4: Recon-ng

 ### - *Install the Recon module xssed.*
+  - Search for the module `xssed` by entering the command `marketplace search xssed`
+  -
 ### - *Set the source to demo.testfire.net.*
 ### - *Run the module.*